MatthewCYLau/python-fear-greed-scraper/README.md

 # Python Fear and Greed Scraper

-A Python web scraper to scrapes the Fear and Greed index
+A Python web scraper which scrapes the Fear and Greed index

 ## Run/build app locally